oskariorg/oskari-docs/md/documentation/features.md

 * Features get added to the grid when the user clicks on the map.
 Alt and Ctrl keys can be used as modifiers
 * A proxy is needed in case features are fetched via WFS

-### Features in the 2014 roadmap

-* Thematic mapping tools with access to several types of statistical data (JSON, JSON-stat, SDMX)
-* More advanced Spatial analysis tools
-* Improved WFS access (support for complex geometries, e.g. INSPIRE schemas)
-* Importing your own data
-* Publish thematic maps, results of analysis and your own data in an Embedded map
-* Draw and save features in an Embedded map
-* Coordinate system changeable on-the-fly
-* Improved release quality via automated test procedures
-* Improved documentation and easier installation

-### Features in the 2015 roadmap (preliminary)
+### Features in the 2015 roadmap

 * Oskari 2.0 - even more modularity
 * Improved mobile device support
 * Support for 3D visualization
 * Quality improvements and code restructuring
+* Thematic mapping tools with access to several types of statistical data (JSON, JSON-stat, SDMX)
+* Improved WFS access (support for complex geometries, e.g. INSPIRE schemas)
+* Coordinate system changeable on-the-fly